JPMA President's Press Conference JPMA's Vision for 2035 and JPMA's Policy Proposals for 2025 were released.

 Comprised of three pillars under the banner of "Drug Discovery Innovation for Japan and the World

-This is the first time in 10 years that the Pharmaceutical Manufacturers Association of Japan (PMAJ) has formulated an industry vision.
+This is the first time in 10 years that the JPMA has formulated an industry vision.
 This vision outlines the vision of the pharmaceutical industry over a long-term span of 10 years, while looking ahead to the environment surrounding the industry 10 years from now.

 The new "Industrial Vision 2035" basically follows the current "Industrial Vision 2025," but also takes into account changes in the global, domestic, and medical environments that have occurred over the past decade, as well as the changing role of the pharmaceutical industry.
-The Pharmaceutical Manufacturers Association of Japan (PMAJ) is an association of pharmaceutical companies located in Japan, so the word "Japan" has been added to the current vision, which is "Drug Discovery Innovation for Japan and the World".
+The JPMA is an association of pharmaceutical companies located in Japan, so we have added the word "Japan" to our mission statement, which is "Drug Discovery Innovation for Japan and the World," and have adopted the slogan "Contribute to Japan's economic growth by continuously creating innovation and extending healthy life expectancy," "Contribute to health security by rapidly delivering innovative new medicines to the public," "Ensure ethical and socially responsible business practices," and "Contribute to the development of a sustainable society.
 We have established the three pillars of "Innovation in Drug Discovery to Deliver to Japan and the World," "Contribute to Japan's economic growth by continuously creating innovation and extending healthy life expectancy," "Contribute to health security by rapidly delivering innovative new drugs to the public," and "Be an industry trusted by society by ensuring ethical standards and transparency.
-(2) The three pillars of the industry areFigure 2 Figure 4 )
+(2) The three pillars of the industry areFigure 2 )

 Figure 2: Industrial Vision 2035 - Overall picture